wasmerio/ate/README.md

 ## Feature Flags

-- 'client'     - Client functionality that allows one to connect to ATE databases and/or host them locally
+- 'client'     - Client functionality that allows one to connect to ATE datachains and/or host them locally
 - 'server'     - Server functionality required to create and run ATE in distributed mode with the data replicated on server nodes.